-- Employee Related Costs: A 7% increment as expected to be reached on the bargaining council is anticipated; however savings will be expected into 2016/17 on the overall employee costs due to significant cost containment measures that are expected from the reduction of unnecessary overtime claims, in addition the review of the Organogram and streamline duplications by removing non critical positions should see the employee costs going down in the next financial year.
+- Employee Related Costs: A 7% increment as expected to be reached on the bargaining council is anticipated; however the overall increase is only 3% on the overall employee costs due to significant savings that are expected from the reduction of unnecessary overtime claims, in addition the review of the Organogram and streamline duplications by removing non critical positions should see the employee costs going down in the next financial year.
 Thus, all managers are expected to monitor and restrict overtime and uncontrolled travelling of employees to minimum levels. - Payment of an additional EXCO member's salary after the court case was finalized has distorted the consistency of remuneration of council from prior year. - Debt Impairment: This is expected to decrease from R15 million to R6 million, largely due to the budgetary treatment of Fines as prescribed in IGRAP1 Accounting Standard, which states that Fines should be budgeted for at 100% of fines issued.
 Prior to IGRAP1, the City accounted for revenue from Fines on cash basis.
 A provision for the amount deemed uncollectable has also now been included from the 2016/17 financial year.
 In addition, the Municipality anticipates a debt write off during 2015/16 due to the debt campaign that is currently on-going and also the availability of a complete indigent register should also see a significant balance being written off as unrecoverable before the commencement of 2016/17 financial year.

 - Finance Charge: This increased by 125%, due to interest rate fluctuation and long outstanding payables, however for budgeting purposes we have limited it to the CPI.
-We anticipate the benefits of the Financial Recovery Plan being drafted by the National Treasury on behalf of the Municipality and the current intervention of Section 139(1) (b) should have commenced to bear fruits. - Contracted Services: This allocation includes provision for Repairs & Maintenance, which decreased from prior year mainly due to the fact that the Municipality over depended on Consultants in previous years and with the current intervention a moratorium was placed on all unnecessary procurement. - Bulk Purchases: An overall increase of 9% is anticipated during the 2016/17 financial year mainly driven by the direct cost drivers. the increase in portable water from Magalies which is 12% and 8% for Bulk Electricity from Eskom.
-The abnormal losses recorded for the past financial years are expected to have been reduced to acceptable levels, through Installation of Smart Meters for Electricity and a repairs and Maintenance Plan on the water network. - MFMA circular 57 and the subsequent promulgation of MSCOA Act require that all Municipalities fully comply with the MSCOA regulations by the 01st of July 2017.
-The objective of this circular is to inform municipalities of requirement into local government financial systems and processes and to outline the procedures that municipalities need to comply with in terms of budgeting, financial reporting and processes.
+We anticipate the benefits of the Financial Recovery Plan being drafted by the National Treasury on behalf of the Municipality and the current intervention of Section 139(1) (b) should have commenced to bear fruits. - Contracted Services: This allocation includes provision for Repairs & Maintenance, which decreased from prior year mainly due to the fact that the Municipality over depended on Consultants in previous years and with the current intervention a moratorium was placed on all unnecessary procurement. - Bulk Purchases: An overall increase of 9% is anticipated during the 2016/17 financial year mainly driven by the direct cost drivers ie the increase in portable water from Magalies which is 12% and 8% for Bulk Electricity from Eskom.
+The abnormal losses recorded for the past financial years are expected to have been reduced to acceptable levels, through Installation of Smart Meters for Electricity and a repairs and Maintenance Plan on the water network.